This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 You may have noticed there are a lot of terms used for describing immature pea plants: sprouts, microgreens, pea tips, and shoots among others.
 However there is some overlap and I divide them into two main groups: sprouts and shoots.

-Pea sprouts – Sprouts are the first stage in the lifecycle of a plant.
-They’re grown in water and harvested after just a few days when the root tip begins to grow.
-The entire seed and young root are consumed.
+- Pea sprouts – Sprouts are the first stage in the lifecycle of a plant and are harvested when the root tip begins to grow.
+This is just a few days after planting and entire seed and young root are consumed.

-Pea shoots – Shoots are immature plants that are grown in soil.
-The stems and leaves are harvested after the true leaves have emerged and the plants are several inches tall.
-Pea shoots are ready to eat in about two to three weeks.
+- Pea shoots – Shoots are immature plants that are grown in soil.
+The stems and leaves are clipped after the true leaves have emerged and the plants are several inches tall, about two to three weeks from seeding.

 Three reasons to grow pea sprouts and shoots: